Jack FM (United Kingdom): Information

-The radio station runs live local news every hour from 6 am till 7 pm weekdays (every half-hour from 6 am to 9 am and 4 pm to 7 pm), and from 9 am till 1 pm on weekends with live traffic reports from 6 am till 7 pm.
+The radio station ran live local news every hour from 6 am till 7 pm weekdays (every half-hour from 6 am to 9 am and 4 pm to 7 pm), and from 9 am till 1 pm on weekends with live traffic reports from 6 am till 7 pm.

-JACK FM Oxfordshire's weekday breakfast show was presented by Matt Richardson, who took up the role in March 2023, replacing Iain Lee.
+Jack FM Oxfordshire's weekday breakfast show was presented by Matt Richardson, who took up the role in March 2023, replacing Iain Lee.